 The European Interoperability Framework lays the groundwork for interoperability between organizations and entities offering public series across the EU.
-It makes full use of other guidelines like eIDAS or the Public Sector Information Directive to ensure seamless delivery of public services to all EU citizens.
+It makes full use of other guidelines like eIDAS or the Public Sector Information Directive to ensure the seamless delivery of public services to all EU citizens.

 Towards a Better Public Service Delivery System